 effective fruit in both preventing and reversing bone loss. " (Italics mine)

 ""Animal studies and a 3-month clinical trial conducted in our laboratories have shown that dried plum has positive effects on bone indices.
 The animal data indicate that dried plum not only protects against but more importantly reverses bone loss in two separate models of osteopenia" [emphasis is mine]

 So Osteopenia dried plums treatment seems to be good news.
 Dried plums (Prunes) are available in most supermarkets.
 They are relatively inexpensive.

-To read about other natural treatments click on Other natural treatments besides this one: Osteopenia dried plums
+To read about other natural treatments click on: Bone building natural treatments besides: Osteopenia dried plums